southwick-associates/salicprep/github_vignettes/customer-deduplication.md

 Through past experience, Southwick analysts have generally agreed on a convention of using exact matches of date of birth and partial names (first 2 letters of first name, first 3 letters of last name) rather than a more generalized (but time consuming) fuzzy-matching algorithm or [Record Linkage Software](https://journal.r-project.org/archive/2010/RJ-2010-017/RJ-2010-017.pdf).

-*If address is available, you could use Bulk Mailer to get a unique location identifier (zip4dp) to reduce false positives in deduplication.*
+*If address is available, you could use Bulk Mailer to get a unique location identifier (zip4dp) to  further reduce false positives in the deduplication procedure.*

 ## Choosing Whether to Deduplicate